mgk2014/PCMLAI-CAPSTONE2/README.md

 #### Random Forest Classifier

 - The following parameters were used to further train RandomForest model.
-This resulted in fitting of 270 models
+This parameter grid resulted in fitting of 270 models

     rf_grid_params = {'n_estimators': [100, 200, 300],'max_depth': [30, 50, 75],'min_samples_split': [5, 10, 15],'class_weight': ['balanced', None]}